-Even for adults, if they did not learn fine motor skills when they were young, they could not do most things like manipulating objects without help.
+Even for adults, if they did not learn fine motor skills when they were young, could not do most things like manipulating objects without help.

 - Helps Children to become Independent

-Motor skills are crucial for children as it enables them to handle basic but important tasks such as wiping themselves in the washroom, bathing, and washing hands.
+Motor skills are crucial for children as it enables them to handle basic but important tasks such as wiping themselves in the washroom, bathing, and washing their hands.

 It also helps them brush their teeth, wash their clothes, and move different body parts.

 When the children hold the pencil better, they will make a better drawings by manipulating their tools.

 Additionally, they can cut paper in a certain way by manipulating how the scissor does their work.